 Dr. Ansari began his chaplaincy experience on two military bases in San Diego, California volunteering from 1994 to 1997.
-Dr. Ansari than began working as a professional correctional chaplain for the State of Connecticut in 1997 until 2009 and Federal Bureau of Prisons from 2009 to 2011.
+Dr. Ansari then began working as a professional correctional chaplain for the State of Connecticut from 1997 until 2009 and the Federal Bureau of Prisons from 2009 to 2011.